antville/antville/README.md

 HopObjects extend the native JavaScript object.
 They got all the common features you know – and more.
 One highlight are the special templating features to ease the rendering of objects for the Web.

 Combine HopObjects to create a hierarchical structure.
 A URL in Helma mirrors this structure.
-Each part of the URL path corresponds to a relational database mapping.
-It is similar to the document tree of static websites.
-Helma’s URL space is an analogy of the Document Object Model implemented in client-side JavaScript.
+Each part of the URL path corresponds to a relational database mapping, similar to the document tree of static websites.
+Helma’s URL space is an analogy to the Document Object Model implemented in client-side JavaScript.